Back

 Differences in the treatment of white and black skin cancer

-White skin cancer, such as basal cell carcinoma or squamous cell carcinoma, is usually less aggressive than black skin cancer (melanoma).
+There are differences in the treatment of basal cell carcinoma and melanoma.
+Non-melanoma skin cancers, such as basal cell carcinoma or squamous cell carcinoma, are generally less aggressive than melanoma.

 Get in touch with us